Peacock launches tomorrow, and Roku and Fire TV are still question marks

 Peacock, a streaming service from Comcast-owned NBCUniversal, launches Wednesday across the US, with a seven-day free trial for its premium tiers and an always-free tier that lets you sample about two-thirds of its library of shows and movies with advertising.
 Peacock will have a big catalog, with about 20,000 hours of shows, movies, news, sports, curated channels, trending highlights and exclusive big-budget original programming.

 A day before launch, Peacock was still announcing distribution deals: It said Tuesday that Sony would stream Peacock on PlayStation 4 consoles, starting the week of July 20.
-But, at least so far, it still doesn't have deals in place for you to watch it on Roku or Amazon Fire TV devices, and it's not looking good that the company will reach a last-minute deal with them before Wednesday.
+But, at least so far, it's still missing deals for you to watch it on Roku or Amazon Fire TV devices, and it's not looking good that the companies will reach a last-minute deal before Wednesday.

+And you can still grab a preorder discount.
 If you preorder a year of Peacock's premium subscription Tuesday, you can unlock a $20 discount.
-An annual subscription of the service with ads costs $30, and an annual ad-free membership costs $80.
+An annual subscription to the service with ads costs $30, and an annual ad-free membership costs $80.
 And Peacock has other promotions in its arsenal.
-On launch day Wednesday, Peacock will stream four to exclusive Premier League matches on its free tier, programming that is normally reserved for paying subscribers.
+On launch day Wednesday, Peacock will stream four exclusive Premier League matches on its free tier, programming that's normally reserved for paying subscribers.

 Competing with the likes of Netflix, Disney Plus, HBO Max and others, Peacock is the last big new service going live in the flood of them launching from tech and media giants over the last year -- though, technically, Peacock has launched already.
 Peacock kicked off as a "sneak peek" on April 15 for some Comcast customers.

-But the nationwide launch on Wendesday will widen the service to anyone in the US who wants to watch it, and Peacock's first original shows and movies will drop then too.
+But the nationwide launch on Wednesday will widen the service to anyone in the US who wants to watch it, and Peacock's first original shows and movies will drop then too.

 A limited version of the service, with about two-thirds of the catalog, will be free with advertising.
 You can unlock the full library of shows and movies for a price.
 It will launch with a standard seven-day free trial for its premium tiers, and people who sign up on a Google platform like Android after launch can snag an extended free trial until October.